Letter: No More Taxes Until There’s Improvement

 1. A reactive and casual culture at LAFD — poor 911 response.
 Why was Station 23 at the beach during a windstorm?
 Why was the 911 call not responded to?
 It took 30 minutes for a station further away to fight traffic to get to the Palisades Fire.
 I did bring this up with LAFD Chief Jamie Moore at the last PPCC meeting.
 And he heard all points.
 And promised to change culture.

-2. Failure to study earlier fires like Lahaina and prepare accordingly … why did no one know about rekindle risk, burn scar patrol, and appropriate predeployment.
+2. Failure to study earlier fires like Lahaina and prepare accordingly … why did no one know about rekindle risk, burn scar patrol, and appropriate predeployment?
 What sort of shabby Fire department is this?
-Does no learning… are we recreate fire response from scratch each time around?
+Is there no learning… are we to recreate fire response from scratch each time around?

 3. Failure to use current technology like drones and imaging.
 Chief assured us he does have drones now.
 But they will only be used reactively to put eyes on fire.
 I want them to be used proactively.
-There is exactly zero reason why drones cannot patrol the Santa Monica mountains.
-At a fraction of the cost of a human.
+There is exactly zero reason why drones cannot patrol the Santa Monica mountains and at a fraction of the cost of a human.

 5. Failure to employ innovation to staff better, fix engines better, using zero to low-cost global talent.
 I’ve submitted proposals before to Chief Crowley and now to Chief Moore.
 Too bad LA City is too dumb to learn from corporate America.
 Why are firefighters making CEO level salaries on overtime?
 Bring in hundreds of free trainees using the best talent the world has to offer … offer them dormitory housing and feed them.
 A good spin might even have them paying to learn from LAFD.